The Board of Directors of the Arts Council of Mendocino County is pleased to announce the 18th Annual Mendocino County Arts Champion Award recipients.

 Each year, nominations for Arts Champion Awards are solicited from the community at large.
 Honorees are selected by the ACMC Board of Directors, and are formally recognized with an official proclamation from the Mendocino County Board of Supervisors.

-The 2020 awards and proclamation will be presented by the Board of Supervisors at its meeting on December 15.
+The 2020 awards and proclamation was presented by the Board of Supervisors at its meeting on December 15.

 The 2020 Arts Champions are as follows:

 Arts Organization: Art Center Ukiah

 Lauren Sinnott, honoree in the artist category, is an art historian and former politician in addition to being an artist.
 Sinnott was raised in a Wisconsin dairy farm town by an artist mother and poet father.
 She has degrees in Art and French, and an M.A. in Art History.
 Wanting to live near the ocean, she travelled to Point Arena – the seventh tiniest city in California – as a young parent of two boys in a school bus turned tiny home to put down roots here based, in part, on the advice of friends who told her: “Your kind of people live there.”
 She describes the region as exactly what she was looking for: “America has several hinterlands, and this is the hinterland of topography, of communities living in the modern era but isolated and tiny.
 This is the other California, where populations are dwarfed by the ridged landscape and pounding ocean.”
 As an artist in a small community, Sinnott’s commissions have ranged from dog portraiture to designing tombstones and wedding dresses.